Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-where $\vec{G}=-\vec{a}$ is the gravito-electric field as defined in \cite{PaperAnalogies,Natario,The many faces}.
-The term $\vec{P}_{{\rm hidEM}}=\vec{\mu}\times\vec{E}$ is a still not well known feature of relativistic electrodynamics (despite its discovery by Schockley \& James~\cite{Shockley} dating back from the 60's, and having since been discussed in number of papers, e.g.~\cite{Vaidman,Shockley,HnizdoFluid,Van Vleck}, including recent ones~\cite{GriffithsAmJPhys,Wald et al 2010}).
-It is a form of hidden momentum that is originated by the action of the electromagnetic field; but it is however \emph{purely mechanical in nature}, as explained in Appendix \ref{sec:Hidden-Momentum} using a simple model. $\vec{P}_{{\rm hidEM}}$ equals \emph{minus} the electromagnetic momentum $\vec{P}_{\times}$ generated by the dipole when placed in an external electromagnetic field, which, in the particle's frame, reads (see e.g.~\cite{Vaidman,Jackson} and Appendix \ref{sec:Hidden-Momentum}):
+The term $\vec{P}_{{\rm hidEM}}=\vec{\mu}\times\vec{E}$ is the most usual form for the electromagnetic hidden momentum in the literature, e.g. \cite{Vaidman,HnizdoFluid,Van Vleck,GriffithsBook,GriffithsAmJPhys,Jackson}.
+It equals \emph{minus} the electromagnetic field momentum $\vec{P}_{\times}$ generated by a magnetic dipole when placed in an external electromagnetic field, which, in the particle's frame, reads (see \cite{EPAPS})